magdarosa/markdown-cv/index.md

 title: Bruno I. Pedrosa
 ---
 # Bruno Pedrosa
 Creative, dedicated, and accomplished programmer with a proven track record of success in developing customized applications according to business needs.
 I am a software engineer proficient in wide spectrum of technologies and languages.
-I'm somone with positive attitude that loves to make other people's life better using my creativity and skills.
+I'm somone with positive attitude that loves to make people's life better through the usage of my problem-solving, creativity and technical skills.

 <div id="webaddress">